Performing Arts Certificate

 This course fosters the understanding and appreciation of the integration of media to support and enhance storytelling in theatre, dance, and experimental performances.
 Focus will be placed on the study and appreciation of media in performance through an exploration of theory, historical perspectives, and creative expression.
 Examples of media from early integration to current practices will be explored, as well as the various types of technology and equipment used.
 Deaf Theatre and other cultural references will be used to discuss the need to support accessibility and create inclusive environments.
 Instances where media and technology were used to push the boundaries, as well as to develop and test new technology, will also be examined.
 Lecture 3 (Fall, Spring, Summer).

 Scenic Painting and Props

-An introduction to the methods and materials of theatrical painting and props through a project-oriented class.
+This course is an introduction to the methods and materials of theatrical painting and props through a project-oriented class.
 Techniques, communication, and use of appropriate materials and tools are emphasized.
 Students apply the skills learned to individual and group projects.
 This course prepares students for more specialized work in Theatre Practicum.
+Lecture 3 (Fall, Spring).